Entry requirements

 About the MPhil/PhD programme

+This programme offers the chance to undertake a substantial piece of work that is worthy of publication and which makes an original contribution to a chosen research area.
 Our core areas of research are data science, social statistics, time series and statistical learning, as well as probability and risk management in insurance and finance.
-We enjoy close links with other departments and offer regular seminars and other departmental activities that help to create a vibrant environment for study and research.
-The Centre for the Analysis of Time Series (CATS) is closely linked to the Department and we have close links with the Institute and Faculty of Actuaries and industrial partners.
+We enjoy close links with other departments and offer regular seminars and other departmental activities that help create a vibrant environment for study and research.
+We also have close links with the Institute and Faculty of Actuaries and industrial partners.

 Department of Statistics